Seven Process Must-Do Items – Begin with the Basics

 • or even one that has been around for a while: business partnering.

-More straightforward, at least, than really defining the strategy for the finance function.
-Certainly less complex than turning those strategies into reality.
+It is more straightforward, at least, than really defining the strategy for the finance function and certainly less complex than turning those strategies into reality.

 Of course, those buzzwords do not come out of thin air.
 As a result, a forward-looking strategy for Finance Transformation will consider where agility fits within the organisational design.
 It would not be cutting-edge if it did not incorporate thinking on digital solutions.
 It must also ensure that transforming data – via analytics into information and insight – is at its core.
 And, of course, business partnering is almost the raison-d’être of Finance Transformation in the first place.